 Arnold Bax did not compose a great deal of music for unaccompanied chorus, yet the few works he did write are invariably well produced and effective for both singers and audiences alike.
 A brief study of Graham Parlett’s essential Catalogue reveals six works that could be classified as being for unaccompanied chorus.

-Colin Scott-Sutherland quotes a personal reminiscence by Charles Kennedy Scott – “His [Bax’s] unaccompanied motet for double choir, ‘Mater ora filium’ came later when I had the satisfaction of performing it with the Oriana [Choir] at Messrs Murdoch’s concert of recent works of Arnold at [the] Queens Hall in November 1922.
+Colin Scott-Sutherland quotes a personal reminiscence by Charles Kennedy Scott – ‘His [Bax’s] unaccompanied motet for double choir, ‘Mater Ora Filium’ came later when I had the satisfaction of performing it with the Oriana [Choir] at Messrs Murdoch’s concert of recent works of Arnold [Bax] at [the] Queens Hall in November 1922.
 I have no doubt that this and Arnold’s other motets can be associated with what Arnold heard the Oriana do at the Balfour concerts ten years earlier…’

-great liturgical setting made a huge impression on Bax; in fact he thought it
+This great liturgical setting made a huge impression on Bax; he thought it

+more

-more significant than the music of J.S.
+significant than the music of J.S.
 Bach himself.
-Bax was attracted by this
+Bax was attracted by this ‘spiritual,

-It could be argued argued that ‘Mater ora filium’ is imbued with the spirit of the Elizabethan age, yet it would be unfair to suggest any kind of pastiche or archaism.
+It could be argued agued that ‘Mater Ora Filium’ is imbued with the spirit of the Elizabethan age, yet it would be unfair to suggest any kind of pastiche or archaism.
 The work is a fine example of Bax’s contrapuntal technique – although use of this ‘technical’ word is in danger of giving the impression that this work has an academic nature.
-‘Mater ora filium’ is scored for unaccompanied double chorus with a short solo for tenor.
+‘Mater Ora Filium’ is scored for unaccompanied double chorus with a short solo for tenor.
 Even a superficial hearing reveals extremely difficult part writing that makes strong demands on the singers.
 There is timelessness about this setting that seems to make influences and musical allusions unnecessary.
 It is a truly lovely anthem of devotion to Our Lady and her Son.

-With thanks to the English Musical Festival 2006 Programme Book where this note was first published.
+With thanks to the English Music Festival, where this programme note was first published.
 I have made a few minor editorial changes.